dvsa/mot-automated-testsuite/configuration/README.md

 Boolean for running in headless mode

 ## takeScreenshots
-When to take screenshots of the browser window at the end of each test scenario Supported values are:
+When to take screenshots of the browser window at the end of each test scenario.
+Supported values are:

 * always
 * onErrorOnly
+* never

 ## password
 The password that all user accounts are set to in the test environment being used